 115.71 (a): The PAQ indicated that the agency/facility has a policy related to criminal and administrative agency investigations.
 OPS.050.0001, page 10 and OPS.200.0005, page 9 state that an IID investigator, or an investigator designated by the IID, shall conduct a prompt, thorough and objective investigation of every complaint of alleged sexual misconduct and inmate on inmate sexual conduct according to applicable statutory, regulatory, case law, contract, Department procedures, or other reasonably accepted standards.
 IIU.110.0011, page 1 states that the Department shall promptly, thoroughly and objectively investigate each allegation of employee or inmate misconduct involving a sex related offense according to a uniform protocol based on recognized investigative practices that maximize evidence collection to support effective administrative dispositions and, if appropriate, criminal prosecution of the identified perpetrator.
-There were five allegations of sexual abuse or sexual harassment reported at the facility over the previous twelve months.
-Four were closed during the on-site portion of the audit and the fifth was closed during the interim report period.
-A review of the closed investigation confirmed that two were completed within 30 days, one was completed within 60 days, one was completed within 90 days and one was completed over 90 days.
-The one allegation completed over 90 days involved an inmate that was released and the investigator tracked down the inmate victim for interview in the community.
-This process took over three months.
-All five were thorough and objective and included information related to the actions taken during the investigative process.
+There were two allegations of sexual abuse and sexual harassment reported at the facility over the previous twelve months.
+Both were closed during the on-site portion of the audit.
+A review of the investigations confirmed that they were completed timely (one within ten days and one within 60 days) and they were thorough and objective.
 The interview with the investigator indicated that if the incident happened right then they would respond to the hospital and if it occurred later, they would assign a case number and a detective would get to it right away.
 The investigator confirmed that third party and anonymous reports would be investigated in the same manner though the information may be limited.